b-man/Xavier-KVM/README.md

 cd Linux_for_Tegra/source/public
 tar -jxpf kernel_src.tbz2

-# Download patch and kernel config
+# Download patch and kernel config.
+# If no branch is specified, then the latest L4T release is used.
 git clone https://github.com/b-man/Xavier-KVM.git ~/Xavier-KVM

 # Patch the device tree